 - 1 cup dairy free chocolate chips

-Preheat the oven to 350 degrees.
-Line a muffin tin with parchment paper liners.
+- Preheat the oven to 350 degrees F. Line a muffin tin with parchment paper liners.

-Spoon the batter into the muffin tin, filling the cups 3/4 full.
-Bake for approximately 22-25 minutes or until a toothpick inserted in the center of a muffin comes out clean.
+- Spoon the batter into the muffin tin, filling the cups ¾ full.
+Bake at 350 degrees F for approximately 22-25 minutes or until a toothpick inserted in the center of a muffin comes out clean.